Transparent heart icon with white outline and + sign.

 Conclusion

 The film has all sorts of kudos – it has been called “probably the best picture about the pressures which war imposes on those at the top.”
 It was nominated for 4 Oscars (including Best Picture) and won two, including a nod for Best Supporting Actor.
-And it remained popular enough to spawn a highly rated 3-season 1960s TV version called 12 O’Clock High.
+And it remained popular enough to spawn a highly rated 3-season 1960s TV version also called 12 O’Clock High.

 This is one of my own favorite World War II era films, completed just 5 years after war’s end.
 There is an authenticity here that just can’t be found in modern-day renditions – actors today didn’t experience what everyone, soldiers and their loved ones, lived through at the time.
 So, two thumbs way up!